ViaHero · October 9, 2018

 Dry Season versus Wet Season

 The dry season in Cuba runs from November to April, which makes all of those months a wonderful time to visit Cuba.
-We like May, too, because it’s just the beginning of the wet season and you still get many dry days.
-Hurricane season runs from July to November, so even though the rainy season ends in October, we’d generally not travel to Cuba anytime during Hurricane season.
+May is great, too, because it’s just the beginning of the wet season and you still get many dry days.
+Hurricane season runs from June to November, so even though the rainy season ends in October, it's preferable not to travel to Cuba anytime during hurricane season.

-If you want to know more about transportation in Cuba, Lianet is a local expert and can help you out.
+If you want to know more about traveling in Cuba, Saily is one of our local experts who can help you out.

 COST OF TRAVEL TO CUBA: PEAK SEASON VS. OFF-SEASON